-- 1. Calculate the loss Mr A has suffered as a result of making the transfer. - 2.
-Take ownership of any investments which can't be surrendered, if possible. - 3.
-Pay compensation for the loss to Mr A. - 4.
-Pay Mr A £500 for the distress and inconvenience caused by its failure to act fairly and reasonably.
+- 1. Calculate the loss Mr V has suffered as a result of making the transfer. - 2.
+Pay compensation for the loss to Mr V. - 3.
+Pay Mr V £500 for the distress and inconvenience caused by its failure to act fairly and reasonably.